Einsi3dler/alx-higher_level_programming/0x00-python-hello_world/README.md

-This directory contains excersises solved under the project hello world
+This directory contains excersises solved under the projefddfct hello world